libktx/ktx/.github/CONTRIBUTING.md

 a pull request.
 - Use IntelliJ Kotlin [code formatter](../intellij-formatter.xml) included in the root directory.
 - Make sure to include unit tests of your code.
 Test names should use the `` `backtick method name` `` syntax.
-JUnit and [KotlinTest](https://github.com/kotlintest/kotlintest) can be used to write tests.
+JUnit and [Spek](http://spekframework.org/) can be used to write tests.
 Use [Mockito-Kotlin](https://github.com/nhaarman/mockito-kotlin) for mocking.
 - If your pull request is not a simple bug fix or small utility, make sure to link it to an existing issue or create an issue with your proposal first.
-API changes or new modules have to be discussed with the maintainers first.
+Major API changes or new modules have to be discussed with the maintainers first.
 - All notable changes should be added to the [changelog](../CHANGELOG.md) with an appropriate label:
   - **[FEATURE]** - a new functionality.
   - **[CHANGE]** - breaking API change.